xkapil/Notes/Refactoring/venkat-refactoring-notes.md

 * Fears while refactoring:

   * What if I break a working piece?
 Automated tests should handle this fear.
   * Is my change worse than the original code?
 Do it collectively, and take colleagues opinions.
 Pair programming.
   * It works.
 Why should I mess with it?

 * Principles:
-  * Code should be simple.
+  * Code should be simple and clear.
 Remember, simple is hard.
-  * Clarity is very important.
+  * Reduce code.
+A great programmer avoids writing code.
+  * Dont try to write clever code
+  * Cohesion.
+SRP.
+Avoid long methods.
+Methods should fit in single screen
   * No Comments
-  * Small Methods - Should fit in single screen.
-..* Dont try to write clever code
-..* Methods should be at different levels of abstraction.
-What did you do over weekend was a classy example, that explains the point precmaiesly.
+  * Methods should be at different levels of abstraction. *What did you do over weekend* was a classy example, that explains the point precisely.
-..* Take extremely small steps
+  * Take extremely small steps
-..* Frequent check-in
+  * Frequent check-in
-..* Have courage to throw the code and re-start.
+  * Have courage to throw the code and re-start.